-There are two other definitions in iconx.hdr, RSWITCH and ROVER, which depend on whether the local coexpression context switch and arithmetic overflow checks are written in C or assembly language.
-The initial values of these definitions are rswitch.c and rover.c, and dummy C routines are provided.
-To start out, leave these definitions as they are; the default routines can be replaced later.
-See Steps 7 and 8.
+There another definition in iconx.hdr, RSWITCH, which depends on whether the local co-expression context switch is written in C or assembly language.
+The initial value of this definition is rswitch.c and a dummy C routine is provided.
+To start out, leave this definition as it is; the default routine can be replaced later.
+See Step 7.